-If you are an entrepreneur wanting to make a difference, the question is – what are the challenges in scaling a News Startup in India in the age of Sensationalism possible?
-We live in an age of sensationalism and ratings where news published or reported is first viewed with the lens of its ability to create a degree of sensation or stoke debate.
+If you are an entrepreneur wanting to make a difference, the question is – what are the challenges in scaling a News Startup in India in the age of Sensationalism?
+We live in an age of sensationalism and ratings.
+And the news published or reported is first viewed with the lens of its ability to create a degree of sensation or stoke debate.

 Facts are nowhere to be seen nor are balanced perspectives.
 Let alone ignoring the sensational, it has become virtually impossible to distinguish fact from fake.

 State of News in India

 A research report by Ormax Media on the Credibility of News has thrown up very interesting results.
 Only 39% of the population attach any credibility to news.
 Further, there is very little variation between genders.